 - Enforce all terms of the written lease or rental agreement.

 - Evict a tenant for gross violation of the written rental agreement.
-For instance, if a tenant fails to pay rent or causes serious property damage.
+For instance, if a tenant fails to make a rent payment or causes serious property damage.

 When it comes to landlord responsibilities, they are as follows:

 - Maintain the dwelling unit to habitable standards in accordance with the Florida Warranty of Habitability.

 - Provide the tenant with reasonable notice prior to entry.
 Also, the reason and time of entry must be within reason.